So much more than learning by doing

 15 Innovative Experiential Ideas

-IMMERSION WEEK: During the 1st week of the program, students will be introduced to the key advocacy and presentation skills that will set them apart during law school, in mock trial competition, and in practice.
+During the 1st week of the program, students will be introduced to the key advocacy and presentation skills that will set them apart during law school, in mock trial competition, and in practice.
 Following four days of hands-on training from 9 am to 5 pm in jury addresses, witness examinations, trial strategy and overall case preparation, students will conduct a FULL LENGTH TRIAL in front of GGU professors, visiting faculty, and other 1st STEP alumni.

-EVIDENCE: During the seven weeks of the summer session, students will master the principles and arguments under the rules of evidence intensively, and with greater retention to integrate them seamlessly into practice.
-This full, 4-credit Evidence course is taught by experienced professors.
+During the seven weeks of the summer session, students will master the principles and arguments under the rules of evidence intensively, and with greater retention to integrate them seamlessly into practice.
+This full, 4-credit evidence course is taught by experienced trial attorneys.

-INTEGRATED CURRICULUM: Trial lawyers inevitably claim that they truly learned evidence by understanding how evidence comes to life through litigation and trial.
-In 1st STEP, students continuously apply and exercise the rules and concepts taught in their Evidence course – while learning evidence.
+Trial lawyers invariably claim that they truly learned evidence by understanding how evidence comes to life through litigation and trial.
+In 1st STEP, students continuously apply and exercise the rules and concepts taught in their evidence course – while learning evidence.

-Why 1st STEP?
-The earlier a law student receives the core course of Evidence and the fundamental trial skills of advocacy, persuasion and presentation, the better.
-We, the GGU Litigation Center, believe that law students are more receptive to advocacy, persuasion and presentation training earlier in their law school career than is offered at most law schools.
+The earlier a student learns fundamental trial skills in their legal education the better.
+The Litigation Center at GGU believes that law students are more receptive to advocacy, persuasion and presentation training earlier in their law school career, and offer that education earlier than most law schools.
 We also believe that the doctrinal course of evidence is learned best when tethered to its practical application in the courtroom and in litigation.
 Take the 1st STEP towards a successful career in litigation at GGU!